Author of The House of The Spirits and The Sum of Our Days

 - The L.A.
 Times

 Isabel Allende's novels and memoirs have established her as one of the most respected Latin American writers—one of the most respected writers, period—the world has ever known.
 A native of Chile, Allende was forced into exile following the assassination of her uncle, President Salvador Allende.
-Since then, she has written seventeen books, including The House of Spirits, Eva Luna, Daughter of Fortune (an Oprah pick) and Ines of My Soul and Island Beneath the Sea.
+Since then, she has written seventeen books, including The House of Spirits, Eva Luna, Daughter of Fortune (an Oprah pick), Ines of My Soul, Island Beneath the Sea, and Maya's Notebook.

 Stories of Passion